Table of Contents

 Mindfulness.
 Everybody seems to be talking about it.
 It apparently improves productivity, working environments, relationships, communication, life itself… Seems to be the cure for everything.
 But what exactly IS mindfulness?

-Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it – for all those, who don‘t know what it is exactly or have only heard briefly about it.
-Please bear in mind, that I‘m not a medical adviser nor a guru.
+Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it - for all those, who don‘t know what it is or only have a vague idea about it (do I need a disclaimer here?
+I'm not sure... anyway: I‘m not a medical adviser nor a guru ;)).

-In todays modern world, we all are constantly distracted: by our permanently blinking smartphone, by the very annoying notifications on our laptop, by the TV, screaming kids, big city traffic noise and above all that – the chatter in our mind.
+In todays modern world, we're constantly distracted: By our permanently blinking smartphone, by the very annoying notifications on our laptop, by the TV, screaming kids, big city traffic noise and above all that - the chatter in our mind.
 Our mind, which loves to wander off, jumping from one thought to another to another.
 We‘re often daydreaming or thinking and worrying about the past and the future.

 'What if I would have done that differently?', 'What if I don‘t get that promotion?' - Those thoughts are not only pointless, they also prevent us from enjoying the present, the here and now.
 Instead, we‘re always on edge, already somewhere else in our minds, barely noticing the beauty that derives from the present moment.